 You can also enjoy activities like hiking or biking in the cooler weather, making it a more enjoyable experience.
 Visit some of the iconic sights that make Yosemite National Park one of the most popular parks in the United States.

-With its iconic Half Dome and El Capitan, Yosemite is a major destination for outdoor lovers who want to experience the best hikes.
+The iconic Half Dome and El Capitan, Yosemite is a major destination for outdoor lovers who want to experience the best hikes.
+There are even places to take to the water and try out rafting or kayaking.

 At the start of the season, all of the entrances to the park are open all day.
 However as the season comes to an end, the weather starts to change.
 Usually, the snow starts and so do the road closures.